Bagheli language: Popular culture

 The Pao, a scheduled tribe also known as the Pabra, speak Bagheli as their first language.
 Their language was mistakenly reported to be Tibeto-Burman by Ethnologue, perhaps due to confusion with the Pao language of Burma.

 There are several radio and TV programmes in Bagheli.
 All India Radio is broadcasting Bagheli songs and agricultural programmes from Shahdol, Rewa and Bhopal.
-Furthermore, courses pertaining to Bagheli literature are available to be studied at Awadhesh Pratap Singh University, Rewa.
+Furthermore, courses about Bagheli literature are available to be studied at Awadhesh Pratap Singh University, Rewa.